Across the UK, young people have been busy scouting since 1907. Ever since, the lives of young people have become a bit more active and adventurous!

 Those tensions resulted in the group changing on the 1st June 1962 to become the 23rd Romsey (Testwood) Scout group, separate from the church and instead sponsored by Dr. Peter Johnson, the Romsey District Commissioner.
 They were based originally at nearby Testwood School, but moved after a year.
 Their new base was a plot of land at the end of Cheam Way, next to the recreation ground, where an ex-Army barrack room was built by the group and opened on 27th April 1963 by Group Scout Leader Gordon Garland and Hampshire County Councillor Mr. J. V. Stitchcomb.

 The group finally had a scout hut of their own and just in time for Scouting to modernise, but after a while it was clear that the building couldn’t serve the group for too long – it was getting too small for the group and as the building was all timber, and had been reassembled from a former location, future repairs were going to be costly.
 Fundraising therefore began for a new headquarters: the Antler Bingo Club was formed and a huge team of dedicated parents and supporters worked hard to raise enough for the planning and construction of the building.
 At the same time, the Calmore estate was being developed and New Forest District Council agreed to lease us the section of land that is still our home.
-Our old headquarters were sold to the Jehovah’s Witness Church who renovated it and used it up until the hall was damaged in an arson attack.
-They still occupy the site to this day, albeit in a modern building.
+Our old headquarters were sold to the Jehovah’s Witness Church who renovated it and used it up until replaced with their current building.

 With the lease secured and some funds already raised, all of the groups efforts were put into securing the new building.
 Thousands of pounds were raised and more money was obtained through grants from Hampshire County Council and others and even through loans from supporters.
 Parents, scouts and leaders all sponsored a brick for the new hut, and made their mark.
 When we finally had the money needed, Scout officers, leaders as well as parents and supporters worked alongside a variety of builders, carpenters, electricians, plumbers, decorators and general laborers to get the base completed.
 The newly finished Garland Lodge, named in honor of Gordon Garland who had been so pivotal to the group, was opened on 21 November 1978 by Hampshire County Scout Commissioner John Durban.
 (We’ve got a cutting of that day available here.)